Recommend one of these book club suggestions and your book club will get talking and have more fun. Get free printable discussion questions

 Who else would love to read books about books than book clubs?
 I think these books about books would be perfect to discuss!

 The synopsis from Amazon says “A. J. Fikry’s life is not at all what he expected it to be.
 He lives alone, his bookstore is experiencing the worst sales in its history, and now his prized possession, a rare collection of Poe poems, has been stolen.
 But when a mysterious package appears at the bookstore, its unexpected arrival gives Fikry the chance to make his life over–and see everything anew.”
-If you need further proof this book is fantastic, check out these fabulous reviews by I’m Lost in Books, The Book Wheel Blog and That’s What She Read.
+This is one of my favorite books.

 Buy The Storied Life of A.J.
 Fikry on Amazon (FREE with Audible Trial)